neha1422/lexibloom/lexibloom_-main/README.md

 Open a pull request

-# 📧 Contact
+📧 Contact

 For queries or collaborations, reach out to us:

 Team LexiBloom

-# ⭐ Support
+⭐ Support

-If you like this project, consider giving it a star ⭐ on GitHub to support our mission of making technology more accessible.
+If you like this project, consider giving it a star ⭐ on GitHub to support our mission of building ML-powered accessible technology.